Magical Village

 Magical Village (ပဉ္စလက်ရွာ) is a 2017 Burmese thriller television series.
 It is based on the popular novel "Magical Village" written by Thoe Saung.
 It aired on MRTV-4, from September 14 to October 18, 2017, on Mondays to Fridays at 19:15 for 25 episodes.

+Synopsis

+Somewhere in the center of Myanmar, there lies a small village where magicians are known to have once settled...

+After three years of enduring under the curse of endless drought, an unexpected outsider arrived at Koe Chaung village for the first time in a while, shortly before a series of deaths with unknown causes started to arise in the village.
+Learning that the once peaceful and united village is now surrounded by unfamiliar danger, batches of villagers along with the outsider are forced to unravel hidden secrets and search for answers, all of which the evidence points towards the famous legend of the magical village.